 Rivals of Waterdeep streams on the D&D Twitch channel (twitch.tv/dnd), starting in June.

 About Rivals of Waterdeep

 Carlos is a sound designer and improviser from Chicago.
-He currently produces the D&D podcast 'The Dungeon Rats' and is a cast member on 'Godsfall'.
+He currently produces the D&D podcast 'The Dungeon Rats'.
 In 2017 he co-founded Neon Rival, a collective of artists producing audio dramas.
 He studied improv at The Second City as well as Improv Olympic, and actively performs on stage throughout Chicago.
 When he's not working on shows or improvising, he can be found making show posters and backpacking.
 He still hasn't seen True Detective.

 Cicero a lifelong gamer who parlayed his love for all things tech into a 20 plus year career in Systems Administration.
 This Bronx-born, Long Island-raised eccentric truly marches to the beat of his own drum.
 A former thespian, Cicero is also credited (by him) for inventing the phrase & motion of 'popping one’s collar'.
 You can find Cicero every week yelling about why Chicago’s pizza is not as good as New York's.

 Tanya DePass is the Founder and Director of I Need Diverse Games, a not-for-profit foundation based in Chicago.
 She’s part of the Spawn on Me podcast, the programming coordinator for OrcaCon; and often speaks on issues of diversity, feminism, race, intersectionality & other topics at conventions.
 Her writing appears in Uncanny Magazine, Polygon, Vice Gaming, Mic, Waypoint, Wiscon Chronicles, Paste Games and other publications.
 She's been a Industry Insider at GenCon (2017), Guest of Honor at OrcaCon (2016), and is a partnered variety streamer on Twitch.